Dr Isobel Roele, LLB (King's London), LLM, PhD (University of Nottingham)

 - Roele, Isobel, ‘Reading UN Security Council Resolutions Through Valverde’s Chronotopes’ 23(3) Feminist Legal Studies (2015) 369-37

 - Roele, Isobel, “The Vicious Circles of Habermas’ Cosmopolitics” 25(3) Law and Critique (2014) 119-229

-I am always interested in taking on new PhD students with left-field projects in the broad areas of Law and the Humanities, Critical Theory, and International Law.
-If you are interested in security, international organisations, or bureaucracy, all the better, but there’s no prerequisite that you share my research interests.
-I’m looking for disruptive voices with transformative projects.
+Dr Roele is interested in taking on new PhD students with left-field projects in the broad areas of Law and the Humanities, Critical Theory, and International Law.
+If you are interested in security, international organisations, or bureaucracy, all the better, but there’s no prerequisite that you share her research interests.
+She is looking for disruptive voices with transformative projects.